dflores112/EmployeeSearch/README.md

 ### Roadmap

-> Looking to add additional tests to the EmployeeList component along with styling using Styled-Components or Tailwind.
+> Looking to add styling using Styled-Components or Tailwind.

 ### Author